- Detailed driving and hiking instructions are available on our printable information flyer.

 - The unpaved road to the trailhead is usually passable by regular clearance vehicles from late spring to early fall.

 - For winter access, high clearance vehicles (trucks or SUVs) equipped with chains, a spare tire, and a saw or axe for fallen trees, are ALWAYS recommended.

-The road is not snow plowed, which can limit vehicle access to the trailhead during winter.
+- The unpaved road is NOT snow plowed, sanded, or monitored for people in distress, which can limit vehicle access to the trailhead during winter.

-The unpaved road is blocked by a locked gate at the Dingford Creek Trailhead.
-Parking at this trailhead is free and does not require a parking pass.
+- The unpaved road is blocked by a locked gate at the Dingford Creek Trailhead.

-Depending on the time of year, mountain biking, cross-country skiing, and snowshoeing offer other exciting ways to travel to Goldmyer along the road past the Dingford Creek gate.
+- Depending on the time of year, mountain biking, cross-country skiing, and snowshoeing offer other ways to travel to Goldmyer along the road past the Dingford Creek gate.